 * The Bank of Ghana adopted a new framework requiring banks to include their risk-weighted assets when calculating their capital adequacy ratios.
 Banks, however, have until Jan.
 1, 2019, to comply with the Capital Requirement Directive, which also sets the new minimum capital requirement for banks at 400 million cedis, 3x more than the current minimum capital requirement of 120 million cedis.

 * Old Mutual Nigeria General and Old Mutual Nigeria Life Assurance Co.
-Ltd. signed a bancassurance partnership with Ecobank Nigeria Ltd. to offer insurance products and services to Nigerians across the lender's branches in the country, Vanguard reported.
+Ltd. signed a bancassurance partnership with Ecobank Nigeria Ltd.

 * Pan-African development finance institution Africa Finance Corp. named Samaila Zubairu president and CEO, replacing Andrew Alli, whose tenure has ended after serving in the role since 2008.

 * Nathaniel Patray was appointed executive governor of the Central Bank of Liberia.
 He succeeds Milton Weeks, who resigned from the position July 3.

 * S&P Global Ratings assigned long- and short-term foreign- and local-currency sovereign credit ratings of B+/B to Benin, with a stable outlook.

 * The South African Reserve Bank has asked the National Credit Regulator to look into whether Capitec Bank Holdings Ltd.

 * The South African Reserve Bank confirmed that it has secured a guarantee from the National Treasury of up to 100,000 rand per VBS Mutual Bank